 Move UBC is all about exploring ways to move that work for you.
-While the amount, intensity, and frequency of physical activity is individual to each person, Move UBC invites all students, faculty, and staff to explore ways to move that feel empowering and motivating to them.
+While the amount, intensity, and frequency of physical activity is individual to each person, Move UBC invites all students, faculty, and staff to explore ways to move that feel comfortable, empowering, and motivating to them.

-Exercise can help boost our physical, mental, and social wellbeing—plus, it can be fun!
+Movement can help boost our physical, mental, and social wellbeing—plus, it can be fun and good for the planet!
 Start small and set reasonable goals to help make movement part of your day!

 Here are a few ways you can explore moving more throughout Move UBC and beyond!